AshishKohad27/AshishKohad27/README.md

 ### About

-Full Stack Developer with **3+ years** of experience delivering production web systems — REST APIs, authentication, e-commerce, and performance-optimized frontends.
+Full Stack Developer with **3+ years** of experience building scalable web applications with **React, Next.js, Node.js, and Prisma**.
+I design REST APIs, JWT-based auth systems, and component-driven frontends that ship fast and stay maintainable.
 Currently at **Achieveee Design & Development Pvt.
 Ltd.**, open to Full Stack and Frontend roles at product-based companies.

 ---